peterdemin/pip-compile-multi/README.rst

     pip freeze > requirements/base.txt

-Now we have full heirarchy of dependencies hard-pinned:
+Now we have full hierarchy of dependencies hard-pinned:

 .. code-block:: text